BlueMicro233/BlueMicro233/README.md

 ### Hi there 👋

-academic learning:
-Computer Graphics, Machine Learning.
+I'm interested in Computer Graphics, Machine Learning and Source Engine.

-industrial learning:
-Source Engine, Unreal Engine 5